simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 18 2023 0542 UTC.

-Radio Blackout Forecast for Nov 18-Nov 20 2023
+Radio Blackout Forecast for Nov 19-Nov 21 2023

-              Nov 18        Nov 19        Nov 20
+              Nov 19        Nov 20        Nov 21
-R1-R2           20%           20%           20%
+R1-R2           25%           25%           25%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```